 As the Explorer passed Soliz’s patrol unit, Soliz made several observations about the driver and the three passengers.
 Soliz first noticed that the driver initially looked straight ahead, but when Soliz’s patrol unit approached the Explorer, Soliz noticed that the driver looked at him and made eye contact.
 In contrast to the driver, Soliz observed that the three backseat passengers avoided eye contact, were “stone-faced,” and looked straight forward.
 According to Soliz, “the passengers didn’t look at [him] enough and the driver looked at [him] too much.”
 He further testified that the three backseat passengers were all wearing their shoulder seatbelts.

-Soliz followed the Explorer for a couple more miles, noting that the backseat passengers never once conversed with each other and were sweating "pretty bad."
-Soliz also observed that the windows were rolled up and the passengers appeared "very stiff."
-Because the windows of the Explorer were not tinted, and because Soliz's border patrol unit rides higher than normal street vehicles, Soliz and his partner *379 could see clearly into the backseat of the Explorer.
+Soliz followed the Explorer for a couple more miles, noting that the backseat passengers never once conversed with each other and were sweating “pretty bad.”
+Soliz also observed that the windows were rolled up and the passengers appeared “very stiff.”
+Because the windows of the Explorer were not tinted, and because Soliz’s border patrol unit rides higher than normal street vehicles, Soliz and his part *379 ner could see clearly into the backseat of the Explorer.
 Soliz noted that the floorboards of the Explorer were devoid of any Wal-Mart shopping bags.

 Based on the aforementioned reasons, Soliz decided to stop the Explorer and conduct an immigration check.
 The driver of the vehicle, Rangel-Portillo, acceded to the stop without incident.
 Upon stopping the vehicle, Soliz discovered that all three passengers in the backseat were illegally in the United States.

-As a result of the stop conducted on November 9, 2007, Rangel-Portillo was charged with one count for conspiracy to unlawfully transport undocumented aliens and two counts for unlawfully transporting undocumented aliens, in violation of 8 U.S.C. § 1324(a)(1)(A)(ii), (a)(1)(A)(v)(I), (a)(1)(A)(v)(II), and (a)(1)(B)(i).
+As a result of the stop conducted on November 9, 2007, Rangel-Portillo was charged with one count for conspiracy to unlawfully transport undocumented aliens and two counts for unlawfully transporting undocumented aliens, in violation of 8 U.S.C. § 1324(a)(1)(A)(ii), (a)(l)(A)(v)(I), (a)(l)(A)(v)(II), and (a)(l)(B)(i).
 He subsequently filed a pretrial motion to suppress the evidence that the agents obtained as a consequence of his detention.
 He argued that the agents lacked reasonable suspicion to stop his vehicle and that the evidence that they recovered as a result of the stop therefore was inadmissible.
 The Government filed a response, and the district court held an evidentiary hearing on the motion to suppress.

 The district court denied Rangel-Portillo’s motion on its merits.
 In so ruling, the court relied on the following factors to determine that Soliz had reasonable suspicion to stop the defendant’s vehicle: (1) the proximity of the stop to the border; (2) the fact that Wal-Mart is frequently used as a staging area for alien smuggling and there had been numerous apprehensions of aliens in the area over previous months; (3) the fact that Soliz observed two vehicles driving in tandem; (4) the fact that the passengers of the Explorer failed to converse with one another and sat rigidly; (5) the absence of shopping bags in the Explorer; (6) the fact that the passengers were sweaty; (7) the fact that the rear passengers wore seat belts; and (8) the fact that the backseat passengers made no eye contact with Soliz, while the driver made repeated eye contact.
 The district court also denied the defendant’s motion for reconsideration.